Yakari68/inventore_it/README.md

 TODO
 - [X] DB Structure
 - [X] Reading them
-- [ ] Show their content in the interface
+- [X] Show their content in the interface
 - [ ] Import items/inventories
 - [ ] Edit and save DBs
-- [ ] Tabs with different interfaces
+- [ ] Tabs with different interfaces (to test and improve)
 - [X] Panned window

 Later